team-p-fall-24/live-streaming-system/README.md

 For Thai language, because there is less space for separating between independent word, thus Rouge L is less useful metrics.
 We can also see the high average results of SBERT similarity score.
 Therefore, we can see the similarity between the translation output of using Xl8 and OpenAI services for Vietnamese and Thai language.

-### Benchmarking Results for Speech-to-text (Using XL8.ai comparing between 10-second-segmentation and full duration translation)
+### Experiment 2.2: Benchmarking the similarity between our 10-second-segmentation and full-duration without segmentation

 In this second experiment, we benchmark the translation quality between the 10 segmentation and full size duration.
 For full size duration, we translate 2-minute-audio using both service.
 On the other hand, we merged the translation results of 12 translation files with each duration of 10-second-segmentation.
 Then comparing using the above metrics.